 Merry Christmas & Happy New Year.

-X means many things.
-For example to denote an unknown quantity, we use the symbol X. In triplicate, to refer to an obscene level of films.
-But people express chagrin about seeing Christ’s name dropped and replaced by this symbol.
-Every holiday season we see signs and bumper stickers saying, “Put Christ back into Christmas” as a response to this substitution as if there’s no X in Christmas
+X means a lot of things.
+For example, X denotes an unknown quantity, a pair means poison and in triplicate, it’s an obscene film rating.
+But people express chagrin when seeing Christ’s name lazily dropped and replaced by X. Every holiday season signs and bumper stickers scream out, “Put Christ back into Christmas!” as a response to this substitution as if there’s not already an X in Christmas.

-First of all, you should understand it’s not the letter X that is put into Christmas.
+Understand it’s not the letter X that is put into Christmas.
 It’s already there.
-We see the English letter but it’s actually the first letter of the Greek name for Christ.
-Christos is the New Testament Greek for Christ.
-The first letter of the Greek word Christos is transliterated into our alphabet as an X. That X has come through a lot of church history to be a shorthand symbol for the name of Christ.
+We see the English letter but X is actually the first letter of the Greek name for Christ.
+Christos is New Testament Greek for Christ.
+The first letter of the Greek word Christos is transliterated into our alphabet as an X. That X has trudged through a lot of church history to be a shorthand symbol for the name of Christ with no disrespect.

-We don’t see people protesting the use of the Greek letter theta, which is an O with a line across the middle.
-We use that as a shorthand abbreviation for God because it is the first letter of the word Theos, the Greek word for God.
+We don’t see people protesting the use of the Greek letter theta, which is an O with a line across the middle, and we use that as a shorthand abbreviation for God because it is the first Greek letter in Theos, the Greek word for God.

-The idea of X as an abbreviation for the name of Christ came into use in our culture with no intent to show disrespect for Jesus.
-The church has used the symbol of the fish historically because it is an acronym.
+Both X and O have long and sacred histories.
+The church has also used the symbol of the fish historically because it’s an acronym.
 Fish in Greek (ichthus) involved the use of the first letters for the Greek phrase “Jesus Christ, Son of God, Savior.”
-So the early Christians would take the first letter of those words and put the letters together to spell the Greek word for fish.
+So early Christians would take the first letter of those words and put them together to spell the Greek word for fish.
 That’s how the symbol of the fish became the universal symbol of Christendom.